thedev132/hcb/README.md

 ### Authentication

 Because Bank currently uses auth through `hackclub/api` which doesn't support bot authentication and tokens, we auth with a hard-coded string key.
-Get this key from a Bank developer, and in JSON requests, include the key as a `access_token`.
+Get this key from a Bank developer, and in JSON requests, include the key as a `token`.

 ### Creating events